konsumer/botmodblock/README.md

 -  [X] write validation functions in `util` for in-block & top-is-bot
 -  [ ] add blockfactory back so I can open/save source for blocks
 -  [ ] improve run error-handling & timeout
+-  [ ] seperate build into sub-project & use prune option for electron-packager
+-  [ ] figure out branding